Content from What is a Unit Test

 • Understand the similarities between each framework and where they differ.

-What frameworks will we look at?
+What framework will we look at?

-• Most feature rich framework.
+• the most feature rich framework.

-The shared structure of a test module
+The structure of a test module

 F90